JuTo-Hub/07_README_Maker/README.md

   This application will create an easy README file.

   ## Installation
   This app runs in the command line and renders a README based on user input.
+Just run node index.js and answer the questions.

   ## Usage
   This application is used to make quick README files.